 The Register of Deeds collects recording fees as prescribed by state and local statutes, additional processing fees may be collected by the eRecording vendors.
 Please contact these companies regarding eRecording information and pricing.

-If you use an eRecording service provider not listed here, please have your provider contact Susan Hoffman, Berrien County Chief Deputy, Register of Deeds.
+If you use an eRecording service provider not listed here, please have your provider contact Lora L. Freehling, Berrien County Register of Deeds.